Kiedtl/mouse/README.md

 Mouse is a simple, cross-platform way to manage, store, and backup your configuration files using GitHub repositories.

 ## Features
-- :computer: (Almost!) completely cross-platform - (should) works on macOS, Windows, and Linux.
+- :computer: (Almost!) completely cross-platform - works on macOS, Windows, and Linux.
 - :moneybag: Absolutely free!
 - :closed_lock_with_key: AES-256 encryption with Git-Crypt, so you can add your `.authinfo` file to Mouse without any worry.
 - :wrench: Mouse worries about updating itself and downloading patches, so you won't have to.